 - Oval heads: measure from where the dome top and conical bearing meet down to the tip of the fastener.

-Metric Fastener Materials
+Common Metric Fastener Materials & Their Applications

 Once you understand the naming conventions for metric fasteners, you’ll have another decision to make before purchasing.
 Fasteners can be made from a variety of materials, including: